philsturgeon/phil.tech/source/2010-02-23-Deploying-websites-with-Git.html.markdown

 Back in 2008 I wrote an article describing how you can [use Subversion as a very simple deployment method](/blog/2008/10/deploying-sites-with-svn "Deploying sites with Subversion (SVN)") from your local box, through testing environments to your live servers.
 Since then I have been using Git to track all client work and personal projects, so I modified this approach to work with Git.

 It sounds a little crazy to some people, but really deploying websites with a version control system makes a lot of sense.
-When you develop on your local box you can change any number of files throughout a codebase and trying to manually remember what files have been changed can be a pain in the nadgers.
+When you develop on your local box you can change any number of files throughout a codebase and trying to manually remember what files have been changed can be a pain in the nads.

-You either need to use your VCS ( [Subversion](http://subversion.apache.org/ "Apache Subversion"), [Git](http://git-scm.com/ "Git: Fast Version Control"), [Mercurial](http://mercurial.selenic.com/ "Mercurial: Distributed Source Control Management"), etc) to give you a list of changes files so you can manually go around re-uploading each of them, but this can take a long time on a large application.
+You either need to use your VCS ([Subversion](http://subversion.apache.org/ "Apache Subversion"), [Git](http://git-scm.com/ "Git: Fast Version Control"), [Mercurial](http://mercurial.selenic.com/ "Mercurial: Distributed Source Control Management"), etc) to give you a list of changes files so you can manually go around re-uploading each of them, but this can take a long time on a large application.

 Another option is re-uploading your entire site through FTP which is even more annoying, if not potentially dangerous to live servers as it can destroy file permissions, remove user-uploaded content, confuse cache systems and show programming errors throughout the site as files are deleted and replaced by the FTP client.